Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Traits - I can choose 99 traits.
 Is this a bug?**
   - No, this is intentional behavior.
 Most traits have both benefits and downsides, which provide balance in having additional traits.
 Having the ability to have many traits provides ample opportunity for unique character experiences.

+- **Traits - I chose a trait that said I could immediately select a new perk, but I was not offered a new perk.
+Why?**
+  - You will be able to choose this perk when you next level up.

 - **Ultra-wide - Can I use an ultra-wide resolution with Uranium Fever?**
   - We do not currently provide support for atypical aspect ratios, though plan to in the future.